fleverest/elections.dtree/cran-comments.md

-# `elections.dtree` v1.0.3
+# `elections.dtree` v1.1.0

-This patch includes a confirmed fix for the underlying Multinomial distribution sampling under `libc++`.
-I have also refactored the underlying distributions to reflect C++ 'better' practice.
+Add a `replace` flag to `sample_posterior` method which will not re-use the observed ballots in the monte-carlo integration step.

 #### `R CMD check` results